top of page

 Dr. Kris Hoffmann of Bark and Code

-Dr Betsy Roznik of the North Carolina Zoo
+Dr Betsy Roznik of the NC Zoo

 and detection dog trainer